6 Best Low Ceiling Treadmills: Low Step-Up Height Treadmills

 Suggested post: How big should my treadmill belt be?

-2. TR6.6
+2. Xterra TR6.6

-TR6.6 specs;
+TR6.6 Specifications:

-• Outside dimensions; 35” (w) x 78.9” (l) x 57.1” (h)
+• External Dimensions: 35” (width) x 78.9” (length) x 57.1” (height)

-• 2.25 HP motor
+• Motor: 3.00 HP

 Suggested: The Best Gym Equipment For Low Ceilings

-3. TRX4500
+3. Xterra TRX4500

-The TRX3500, TRX4500 and TRX5500 have the biggest belts of the low deck height treadmills.
+The TR6.6, TRX3500, TRX4500, and TRX5500 have the biggest belts of the low deck height treadmills.
 The belts on all of those are 20” by 60” which is pretty much the standard for a commercial treadmill.
 This size belt is good even for tall people over 6’ to run on.
 They also all have decks that fold up for smaller storage.
 Combined with the other features we’ll dive into below, that means it’s a great range of treadmills for a consistent home runner.

 TRX4500 Specs;